 So how does this tie in with reading?

-Well, even with the diverse variety of tech available to choose from, children still have reading high up their on their list of priorities!
+Despite what one may think, children still have reading high up their on their list of priorities!

 By tapping into the platforms that our children love with educational content, we can really get a head start in supporting a child with their literacy.